jni/halfway-to-i2k-skimage-napari/tutorial/01_image_filtering.md

 +++ {"slideshow": {"slide_type": "notes"}}

-(Above, we've tweaked the size of the structuring element used for the mean filter and the standard deviation of the Gaussian filter to produce an approximately equal amount of smoothing in the two results.)
+(Above, we've tweaked the size of the footprint used for the mean filter and the standard deviation of the Gaussian filter to produce an approximately equal amount of smoothing in the two results.)

 +++